microsoft/vstest-docs/docs/report.md

 /logger:console[;verbosity=<Defaults to "minimal">;prefix=<Defaults to false>]

 Argument "verbosity" defines the verbosity level of console logger.
 Allowed values for verbosity are "quiet", "minimal" and "normal".
 Argument "prefix" is used to decide whether Verbose level should be added as prefix or not in log messages.
-Allowed values for prefix are "true and "false.
+Allowed values for prefix are "true" and "false".
 ```

 #### Example
 ```
 vstest.console.exe Tests.dll /logger:"console;verbosity=normal"
+vstest.console.exe Tests.dll /logger:"console;verbosity=normal;perfix=true"

 If you are using "dotnet test", then use the following command